 Take in the View

 Stone Mountain Park has it all: nature, outdoor beauty and family fun.
+Take in the new Light Show technology with immersive lighting, cutting-edge surround sound, more fireworks, lasers and flame effects, new music tracks and more for a fantastic show.
 Hike 15 miles trails, explore the 363-acre lake, and visit the historic spaces.
-Learn more about dinosaurs with the Dinotorium playground and the interactive Dinosaur Explore, travel across the park on the Scenic Railroad, play a game of mini golf, climb adventure courses, watch the Lasershow Spectacular and more.
+Learn more about dinosaurs with the Dinotorium playground and the interactive Dinosaur Explore, travel across the park on the Scenic Railroad, play a game of mini golf, climb adventure courses and more.

 Science All Season Long

 Fernbank Museum of Natural History lets kids play as they learn.
 With permanent exhibits, delve into STEAM, forces, nature, dinosaurs and more.
-Walk through WildWoods for the new WildWoods: AGLOW where kids can view giant glowing mushrooms, motion-activated lights, unique music and other elements for an immersive, multi-sensory experience.
-Older kids will love the STEAM Lab where they can explore and interact with topics including aerodynamics, magnetism, geology, robotics, chemistry and more!
-Nature Quest is perfect for younger kids and brings the outdoors inside for hours of open-ended exploration and play.
+Walk through WildWoods for the new Flora, Fauna & Flight, where kids can view photographs and sculptures to understand how plants and animals defy gravity.
+Older kids will love the STEAM Lab where they can explore and interact with topics including aerodynamics, magnetism, geology, robotics, chemistry and more.
 You can also watch educational documentaries exploring animals and the environment.

 Immerse yourself in the wonderful world of science at Tellus Science Museum.
 Sift through sand for precious gems and stones and dig for precious fossils.
 Permanent exhibits include minerals, gemstones, fossils, transportation technology and more.
 Travel through the solar system with a show in the Bentley Planetarium.